paltom/hotel-reservations-api/README.md

         By default, user's `last_name` is used if `name` is not explicitly provided during creating Reservation.

     -   view account details (if own user id is known)
+3. Anonymous users can create a new user (register) only

 ## Things to improve
 - [ ] Users endpoint and permissions (e.g. reuse permission classes provided by Django, secure passing password)